 - contacting the police when possible and reporting the incident

 Many mothers find that as their breastfeeding experience grows and they become more confident, they are able to provide a comeback comment if confronted by a negative remark.
 This may include a breastfeeding fact or to state their legal right.
-The Dealing with Unwanted Criticism article on this website has some really useful information on handling negative comments.

 What is the law?